EnigmaCurry/blog.rymcg.tech/content/blog/linux/rclone_sync.md

 We can improve this, with a script that uses [inotifywait](https://linux.die.net/man/1/inotifywait) to run immediately whenever files are changed.
 Furthermore, we can run the script in a User systemd unit so that backups occur all of the time, even after a system reboot.
+Optional Desktop notifications, will give you extra confidence that the script is functional, and that backups are actually ocurring.
+(Otherwise you can check the systemd log for the verbose rclone output.)

-All of the documentation is included in the script itself:
+All of the documentation is included in the script itself, just copy and save this script as `sync.sh` anywhere on your system, read it, then edit:

 ```sh
 #!/bin/bash